-F. Please list or discuss all training members of the agency's policymaking body receive.
-How often do these members receive training?
+F. Please list or discuss all the training the members of the agency's policymaking body receive.
+How often do members receive this training?

 Members of the Anatomical Board of the State of Texas which is subject to the Open Meetings Act (OMA) are required to participate in education training sessions pursuant to section 551.005 of the Texas Government Code.
 The training requirement applies to all elected or appointed officials who participate in meetings subject to the OMA.
 The law requires that members subject to the OMA complete training within 90 days of taking the oath of office or otherwise assuming the responsibilities of office.
 The training includes information regarding the: